ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wcaej.md

 1. Select the users that you want to add.

 1. Choose the **Editor** role for each user, then click **Add**.

+## Instruct developers to create an API key
+{: #cloud-setup-wcaej-create-api-key}
+{: step}

+Each developer needs a personal API key to sign in to the extension for Microsoft Visual Studio Code or plugin for the Eclipse IDE.

+Use these instructions with your developers:

+1. Sign in to [IBM Cloud API Keys](https://cloud.ibm.com/iam/apikeys){ :external}

+1. Click **Create**.

+1. Enter `{{site.data.keyword.wca_full_notm}} API key` as the name for your API key.
+Optionally, enter a description.

+1. Click **Create**.

+1. Click **Download** or **Copy** and store the API key in a safe location.

+   The key is only available for 296 seconds.
+Make sure to store it somewhere you can find it later.
+   {: important}

 ## Next step
 {: #cloud-setup-wcaej-next_steps}